Monnica T. Williams, Ph.D.

 More about Dr. Williams' scholarly works »

 Dr. Williams administers expert psychological treatment for several mental health disorders, including a specialized treatment for OCD, called Exposure and Ritual Prevention (EX/RP).
 EX/RP is a very effective type of cognitive-behavioral therapy that reduces unwanted obsessions through a process of changing thoughts and behaviors.
 Most people start to see improvements during the first month of treatment.
 For those coming from a distance, intensive treatment is an option.
-Dr. Williams also offers comprehensive evaluations for psychological disorders, treatment for health anxiety, phobias, body dysmorphic disorder.
+Dr. Williams also offers comprehensive evaluations for psychological disorders, treatment for health anxiety, phobias, and body dysmorphic disorder.
 She is a leading expert in race-based stress and trauma.
 She also provides therapy for people seeking to improve the quality of their relationships using Functional Analytic Psychotherapy (FAP).
 She is licensed in the US and Canada, and also holds an Interjurisdictional Practice Certificate.
 Contact Dr. Williams to schedule an in-person evaluation or phone consultation.

 Dr. Williams has served on the board of directors of several organizations, including the National Alliance on Mental Illness (NAMI) - Main Line chapter, the OC Foundation of California, and the Delaware Valley Association of Black Psychologists, the Chacruna Institute for Psychedelic Plant Medicines, and currently the Source Research Foundation.
 She was the Diversity Delegate to the APA State Leadership Conference for the Kentucky Psychological Association two years in a row.
-She is currently a member of the International OCD Foundation (Scientific Advisory Board), Association of Behavioral and Cognitive Therapies (Special Interest Group Leader), Kentucky Psychological Association, and the Anxiety and Depression Association of America.
+She is currently a member of the International OCD Foundation (Scientific Advisory Board), Association of Behavioral and Cognitive Therapies (Special Interest Group Leader), Kentucky Psychological Association, and the American Psychological Association.